medeiros/medeiros.github.io/_posts/2020-11-23-Kafka-Schema-Registry-REST-Proxy-Concepts.md

 If data is just JSON, you can use `json` as the embedded format, and the Content-Type will be `application/vnd.kafka.json.v2+json`

-If your data is Avro data, the Content-Yype will be `application/vnd.kafka.avro.v2+json`, and a schema (or schema ID) must be added into the request.
+If your data is Avro data, the Content-Type will be `application/vnd.kafka.avro.v2+json`, and a schema (or schema ID) must be added into the request.